Approach Considerations

 Echocardiography

 In the neonate, transthoracic echocardiography usually provides complete diagnostic and hemodynamic information.
 Essential considerations are the details of valve anatomy, anulus size, distribution of valve tissue, degree of left ventricular hypertrophy, and left ventricular systolic function.
-The presence or absence of associated lesions, such as coarctation of the aorta or subaortic stenosis, can also be well delineated.
+The presence or absence of associated lesions, such as mitral valve disease, coarctation of the aorta or subaortic stenosis, can also be well delineated.

 Patients presenting with critical aortic valve obstruction and poor left ventricular systolic function may have echodense endocardium typical of endocardial fibroelastosis.
 Variable degrees of left ventricular hypoplasia or dilation may also be noted.
 These findings usually indicate that the severe obstruction was present for a significant amount of time prenatally.